arielalvesdutra/hcrpr-frontend/README.md

 ## Brief of the structure

-- **Modules**: modules represents pages.
-One module can have layouts and components.
+- **Pges**: pages.
+One page can have layouts and components.
 - **Layouts**: represents generics parts of one page, like a header or a menu.
 - **Components**: represents parts that will be displayed on the page.
-Normally, can be reused between modules.
+Normally, can be reused between pages.

 ## Backend